Corporate Social Responsibility

 The firm has a Volunteering Day Policy and offers all full-time employees one full day of paid leave per year to volunteer or undertake community service for their chosen charity or community cause.

-Measuring, offsetting and reducing our impact on the environment is a core part of our Responsible Business Strategy and we are proud to announce that we are a carbon neutral firm.
+Measuring, offsetting and reducing our impact on the environment is a core part of our Responsible Business Strategy.

 We are committed to ensuring that we provide high quality specialist legal services sustainably and in an environmentally conscious way.
 We aim to minimise our impact on the environment wherever possible, including in particular, reducing non-essential travel, the use of renewable energy and reducing disposal of waste and materials used.
 The firm is in the process of updating its Environmental Policy.
 However, some of our recent environmental initiatives have included the following: